mzac/gitlab-icinga2-ci-cd/README.md

 On your Gitlab installation, create a Project that will contain your Icinga2 configuration files.

-* Note: You can create directories if you'd to make it easier to track your files, such as a directory for servers, routers, etc.
-Icinga2 will parse through directories and load all *.conf files
+* Note: You can create directories if you'd to make it easier to track your files, such as a directory for servers, routers, templates, etc.  Icinga2 will parse through directories and load all *.conf files

 ![Gitlab - New Project](/images/new_project.png)